TOOLS FOR TRAINING

 - Dog Sleep Music: Sounds to Combat Anxiety and Promote Sweet Dreams $19.98

-- Wholetones Pets CD - Calming Music Speaker for Stressed Dogs & Cats - Helps with Fireworks, Thunderstorms, Separation… $19.95
+- Wholetones Pets Calming Music Speaker for Stressed Dogs & Cats - He with Fireworks, Thunderstorms, Separation Anxiety… $19.95

 - Through a Dog's Ear (3-CD Box Set) Calm Your Canine Series $34.98